MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

   ![Data Sets Trackers LengthOf Time](media/dataSetsTrackersLengthOfTime.png)

-- What is the frequency of change for tracker values--do they come, go, or remain?
+- What is the frequency of change for tracker values–do they come, go, or remain?

-- Are there any trackers linking to website cloning software (for example, MarkOfTheWeb or HTTrack)?
+- Are there any trackers linking to website cloning software (for example, *MarkOfTheWeb* or *HTTrack*)?

   ![Data Sets TrackersHt Track](media/dataSetsTrackersHtTrack.png)

-- Are there any trackers linking to malicious command-and-control (C2) server malware (for example, JARM)?
+- Are there any trackers linking to malicious command-and-control (C2) server malware (for example, *JARM*)?

   ![Data Sets Trackers JARM](media/dataSetsTrackersJARM.png)